Serial-Comma/obsidian-notes/H2 Computing/Pseudocode Syntax.md

 `READ` is your Python `file.read()`
-`GET` is your Python `input("Why are you here")` and for some reason A level pseudocode doesnt have `INPUT` even thought it literally exists in O level computing and output has `OUTPUT`
+`GET` is your Python `input("Why are you here")` and for some reason A level pseudocode doesn't have `INPUT` even thought it kind of exists in O level computing and output literally has `OUTPUT`
 ```
 READ Your_Mother
-GET
+GET His_Virginity
 ```

+## Loops
+`WHILE-ENDWHILE` and `DOWHILE-ENDO` are the exact same thing